maciej-galuszka/trackify-landing-page/README.md

 # Trackify - Your Personal Trainer 💪📱

-Trackify is a modern and responsive landing page for a fitness app.
+A modern and responsive landing page for a fitness app.
 It presents the core features of the application, showcases workout plans, community, and pricing options, and includes smooth navigation with a sticky navbar.

 ## Features ✨